cncf/toc/process/sandbox-annual-review.md

 Sandbox projects are subject to an annual review by the TOC.
 This is intended to be a lightweight process to ensure that projects are on track, and getting the support they need.

-To keep it lightweight, it is a single phase process - the review doesn't first pass through SIGs and then the TOC.
-The review document is shared with the community and SIG members can comment on each review, as can any other TOC contributor.
+To keep it lightweight, it is a single phase process - the review doesn't first pass through TAGs and then the TOC.
+The review document is shared with the community and TAG members can comment on each review, as can any other TOC contributor.
 The intention is to quickly reach a position where TOC members agree to continue sponsorship.

 ## How to file your annual review